Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Every time your dog might be tempted, feel free to have it rain high-value treats - you want your dog to know that choosing to lie and wait on his/her bed is more interesting and worthwhile than reacting to any distraction.
 And when your dog holds the "go to mat" behavior successfully through to your release word, mark and reward with a worthy celebration of treats and enthusiastic words of praise!

-And don't forget to take a break when your dog (or you) need it!
+And don't forget to take a break when your dog or you needs it!
 It's always better to practice behaviors for shorter periods of time more frequently.

 If you have any questions or want to share a sticking point or success about your "go to bed or mat" training overall, jump over to the Community discussion in the Manners Channel.
 Or, if you need more personalized 1-1 help, sign up to work with me here!